|

 of what the transaction is doing.
 This level of abstraction also provides a great aid in terms of maintainability.

-In the example below we have hand-coded a very simple timing transaction to show how difficult it is
+In the example below, we have hand-coded a very simple timing transactor (a model that generates or

 to understand even a small segment of code.
 Also shown is the timing diagram that can be used to generate